 - require individuals to appear at the offices of the Council;

 - obtain information and documents from other economic entities (not subject to the investigation) and also from public and local authorities; and

 - enlist police assistance.

-- According to the Law, the Council has the right to:
+According to the Law, the Council has rights to:

 - impose administrative fines up to 10 per cent of the gross annual income;

 - grant exemptions in respect of certain agreements and decisions.